Kafka Replication and Committed Messages¶

 The leadership election process is the critical window of unavailability, and must be optimized.
 To accomplish this, one of the brokers is elected as the “controller”.
 This controller detects failures at the broker level and changes the leader of all affected partitions when a broker fails.
 The result is leadership change notifications are batched, which makes the election process fast for a large number of partitions.
 If the controller fails, one of the surviving brokers will become the new controller.

 Starting with Kafka 3.3.1, KRaft (pronounced craft), a quorum consensus controller, is production ready and can be used for metadata management directly in Kafka.
-KRaft is expected to replace ZooKeeper in version 3.4.x for replication and leader election.
+In version 3.4.x, KRaft replaces ZooKeeper as the default for metadata management.
 For more information, see KIP- 500: Replace Zookeeper with a Self-Managed Metadata Quorum.